 Speak their language – Make sure you speak to your audience’s level of understanding.
 Also, keep in mind there will be some variability based upon where users are in their journey.
 It is important to address each phase intentionally.

 Establish clear segmentation strategies and navigation paths – It’s not only important to speak your users’ language, but also to provide a clear path relevant to getting to that content.

 Be prolific but stay focused – Blogs are great ways to provide your audience with authentic and less sales-y content that may reach a broader audience.
 Once primary content is optimized, it is important to broaden your reach and build awareness with new audience members.
 A cadence for regular content publishing is important as well.
 It’s good to put a lot of content out, but it is important to verify it make sure it at least ties back to some common industry or marketing theme, and is in alignment with your brand/industry/product offerings.

 Make sure you are setup to convert – It’s great when your content efforts attract the right people to your website.
 But it is crucial to take the steps to ensure it’s even better when they convert.
 Implement ongoing testing to be sure you are constantly testing your home content approach and offers, and for conversion paths to meet and exceed your goals.

 Start by laying a framework for your ideal customer journey.
 Exploring customer data (both qualitative and quantitative) and market trends, and overlaying with the ideal target customer can help bring the customer journey to life.
 In this example, we worked closely with Bamboo to help them understand their audience, and map the ideal journey to inform optimization strategy (including content).

 We hope you’ve enjoyed the first part of our Have Great Content series.
-Watch for the second part in our series coming soon.
+Continue reading along with the second part in the series here.